KTMarc/FOODit/README.md

 ·Tag icons are not displayed graphically, but they are listed from the Database.

 ·3 dots to expand the description.

-·Alert View displaying the number of meals the user wants to order and the "Notes for the kitchen".
-I forced all new added meals to the order were one unit and "No chilli" was the note.
-This was not on the screenshots, but I would add it.

 Links:
 https://github.com/FOODit/FOODit-MobileTest